carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 Cons:

--   Coming up with unique package names may become an issue, leading to longer packages.
+-   Coming up with unique package names may become an issue, leading to longer package names that overlap with the intent of libraries.
-    -   We expect that at least some large organizations will have more libraries than Node.JS has packages.
+    -   These longer package names would need to be used to refer to contained entities in code, affecting brevity of Carbon code.
+The alternative would be to expect users to always alias packages on import using `as`;
+        some organizations anecdotally see equivalent happen for C++ once names get longer than six characters.
+    -   For example, [boost](https://github.com/boostorg) could use
+        per-repository packages like `BoostGeometry` and child libraries like `algorithms-distance` under the proposed approach.
+Under the alternative approach, it would use either a monolithic package that could create compile-time bottlenecks, or packages like
+        `BoostGeometryAlgorithmsDistance` for uniqueness.
 -   While a package manager will need a way to specify cross-package version compatibility, encouraging a high number of packages puts more weight and maintenance cost on the configuration.
     -   We expect libraries to be versioned at the package-level.

-It's still possible for people to create small Carbon packages, without breaking it into multiple libraries, and so we would rather keep the library separation to enable better hierarchy for large codebases, plus encouraging small units of compilation.
+We prefer to keep the library separation to enable better hierarchy for large codebases, plus encouraging small units of compilation.
+It's still possible for people to create small Carbon packages, without breaking it into multiple libraries.

 #### Function-like syntax